Artsy toys for kids are a lifesaver at my house.

 Yet, I want my kids to be creative.
 They want to be creative.
 It’s good for their development.
 And sometimes, frankly, I just need them to be entertained independently for a while.

-So, that is why I have an entire cabinet that’s bursting at the seams with art toys for kids.
+So, that is why I have an entire cabinet that’s bursting at the seams with artsy toys for kids.
 My kids can pull something out from this cabinet and more-or-less entertain themselves for a decent amount of time.

-Disclosure: As an Amazon Associate, I may earn a commission on purchases you make after clicking through the links on this post, at no additional cost to you.
+Disclosure: This post contains affiliate links, meaning I may earn a commission on purchases you make after clicking through the links on this post, at no additional cost to you.
 As an Amazon Associate, I earn on qualifying purchases.

 Do-a-Dot markers are essentially BINGO stampers, but the kids have so much fun with them.
 You can buy or print out special coloring pages made especially for dotting, or you can just let the kids be creative on plain paper.

 Coloring Art Supplies

-I don’t want to state the obvious, but heaps of crayons and options for coloring pages are must-have art toys for kids.
+I don’t want to state the obvious, but heaps of crayons and options for coloring pages are must-have artsy toys for kids.

 You can just have copy paper or construction paper on hand for kids to free draw, but if you want to give them actual coloring books or pages, here are three of my favorite types:

 - Color-by-number: I just found these amazing-looking ones by Melissa & Doug that are probably going on my stocking stuffer list, but we have had fun with more traditional books like this set.

 - Giant coloring pages: What I find fun about giant coloring pages is that we can throw ourselves down on the floor and engage in a group coloring fest.